 optional variables.

-Data refers to all private households and individuals living in the private households in the national territory at the time of data collection.
+The data refer to all private households in the national territory and the individuals living in those private households at the time of data collection.

 3.4.
 Statistical concepts and definitions

-Statistical concepts and definitions for EU-SILC are specified in the EU regulation 2019/1700, EU regulation 2019/2181, and EU regulation 2019/2242.
-The Regulation and its implementing and delegated acts provide for multiple changes to the EU-SILC data collection starting from 2021.
+Statistical concepts and definitions for EU-SILC are specified in EU regulation 2019/1700, EU regulation 2019/2181, and EU regulation 2019/2242.
+The basic Regulation and its implementing and delegated acts provided for multiple changes to the EU-SILC data collection starting from 2021.

-Countries shall follow the annex of EU regulation 2019/2242, where the list of variables is defined, including their modalities, flags, unit and reference period.
+Countries must follow Annex II to EU regulation 2019/2242, where the list of variables is set out, including their modalities, flags, unit and reference period.
 A more detailed description of the list of variables as well as information on their implementation are available in the methodological guidelines.

-The information collected in EU-SILC pertains to the following types of statistical units: private households and persons living in these households.
-Annex II of Commission EU regulation 2019/2242 defines the specific statistical units per variable and specifies the content of the quality reports on the organization of a sample survey in the income and living conditions domain pursuant to EU regulation 2019/1700 of the European Parliament and of the Council.
+The information collected in EU-SILC pertains to the following types of statistical units: private households and persons living in those households.
+Annex II to EU regulation 2019/2242 defines the specific statistical units for each variable, while Annex IV to the same Regulation specifies the content of the quality reports on the organisation of a sample survey in the income and living conditions domain, pursuant to EU regulation 2019/1700 of the European Parliament and of the Council.

 3.6.
 Statistical population

-The target population is the private households and all persons composing these households having their usual residence in the national territory.
-A private household means a person living alone or a group of persons who live together, providing oneself or themselves with the essentials of living.
+The target population is private households and all persons composing these households having their usual residence in the national territory.
+A private household means a person living alone or a group of persons who live together, providing for themselves the essentials of living.

 3.6.1.
 Reference population

-Most countries follow the standard definitions for reference population (except for Estonia, and Malta) and for household membership (except for Belgium, and Portugal).
-There is a slight deviation in the definition of reference population applied in Denmark and Finland due to the use of registers on sample selection (please consult national quality reports for more information).
+Most countries follow the standard definitions of reference population (except Estonia and Malta) and household membership (except Belgium).
+The definition of reference population applied in Denmark and Finland is slightly different due to the use of registers for sample selection (please consult national quality reports for more information).

 3.6.2.
 Population not covered by the data collection

-The sub-populations that are not covered by the data collection includes those who moved out of the country’s territory, those with no usual residence, living in institutions or who have moved to an institution compared to the previous year.
+The subpopulations that are not covered by data collection include persons who moved out of the country, those with no usual residence and persons living in institutions or who have moved to an institution since the previous year.
 For more information, please see the national quality reports.

 3.7.
 Reference area

-The data refers to the Member States, Iceland, Norway, Switzerland, United Kingdom, Albania, Bosnia and Herzegovina, Montenegro, North Macedonia, Serbia, Türkiye and Kosovo([1]); national territory and NUTS II level.
+The data refer to the Member States, Iceland, Norway, Switzerland, United Kingdom, Albania, Bosnia and Herzegovina, Montenegro, North Macedonia, Serbia, Türkiye and Kosovo([2]) – national territory and NUTS II level.

-EU-SILC may exclude small parts of the national territory amounting to no more than 2% of the national population and the national territories as defined in Article 6 of EU regulation 2019/2242.
+EU-SILC may exclude small parts of the national territory amounting to no more than 2% of the national population, and the national territories defined in Article 6 of EU regulation 2019/2242.

-Specific cases of coverage areas are for the following countries:
+Specific cases of coverage areas apply to the following countries:

-France (excluding Mayotte).
-Four overseas departments (Guadeloupe, Martinique, Guyane, la Réunion) have been included from 2022 data collection,
+France: France excluding Mayotte.
+Four overseas departments (Guadeloupe, Martinique, French Guiana and Réunion) have been included since the 2022 data collection.

-Ireland (Including the following offshore islands: Achill, Bull, Cruit, Gorumna, Inishnee, Lettermore, Lettermullan and Valentia),
+Ireland: Ireland including the following offshore islands: Achill, Bull, Cruit, Gorumna, Inishnee, Lettermore, Lettermullan and Valentia.

 ([2]) This designation is without prejudice to positions on status and is in line with UNSCR 1244/1999 and the ICJ Opinion on the Kosovo declaration of independence.